-When I was younger, I actually used to live in a rental property with my family, and there was this one time I won’t forget.
+When I was younger, I used to live in a rental property with my family, and this was a time I won’t forget.

-One day, my Mother wanted to give my brother a surprise for his birthday and painted his room bright blue (his favorite color).
+One day, my mother wanted to give my brother a surprise for his birthday, and DIY painted his room bright blue (his favorite color).

-But before even asking the landlord if it is okay, she went to the local paint store and started painting.
+Before even asking the landlord – if it was okay to repaint the walls in a rented house – she went to the local paint store, bought the paint supplies, and started painting.

-Although I was a bit too young to remember much, I do remember the arguing coming from the closed bedroom and my Mom crying afterwards.
+Although I was too young to remember much, I do remember the arguing that came from the closed bedroom and my Mom crying afterward.

-I learned that we lost much of the security deposit as the landlord had to repaint the walls, and it honestly was just a mess.
+I learned that we lost a part of the security deposit as the landlord had to repaint the walls.
+And honestly, it was just a messy experience.

-A mess that could have been avoided if this article existed back then.
+A mess that could have been avoided if this article had existed back then…

 Can You Paint a Rental Property?

-Well, there isn’t a simple answer for this question.
-It totally depends on the landlord, the property, or even where you are!
+Well, there isn’t a simple answer to this question, as it depends on the landlord, the property, or even where you are.

 Generally, tenants do not have to paint the property.

-Usually, any repairs or changes are done by the landlord and the tenant doesn’t usually have to worry about it.
+Any repairs or changes to the apartment are usually done by the landlord – the tenant doesn’t have to worry about it.

-But, let’s say you really want to.
-In my opinion, all you have to do is get the owner’s approval, it’s as simple as that.
+But let’s say you want to.
+In my opinion, all you have to do is get the owner’s approval; it’s as simple as that.

-Also, the landlord usually has to approve of the design and color, so keep that in mind.
+Also, the landlord usually has to approve the design and color, so keep that in mind.

 7 Rules to Follow When Painting Your Rental

-Your landlord approved for the house paint, that does not mean you can hire a contractor and start right away.
+Your landlord approved the house paint, but that does not mean you can hire a contractor and start right away.

-Rather you will need to follow certain rules before you can do that.
-This will avoid things getting complex.
+Instead, you will need to follow specific rules before you can do that.
+This will prevent things from getting complex.

 1. You Must Get Approval

-However, if you simply talk to your landlord, many are understanding and will give you approval, especially if you agree to paint it back to the original color before you move out.
+However, if you simply talk to your landlord, many are understanding.
+They will give you approval, especially if you agree to paint it back to the original color before you move out.